MicrosoftDocs/entra-docs/docs/identity/saas-apps/g-suite-provisioning-tutorial.md

     > [!IMPORTANT]
     > For every user that you intend to provision to G Suite, their user name in Microsoft Entra ID **must** be tied to a custom domain.
 For example, user names that look like bob@contoso.onmicrosoft.com are not accepted by G Suite.
 On the other hand, bob@contoso.com is accepted.
 You can change an existing user's domain by following the instructions [here](~/fundamentals/add-custom-domain.md).

-1. Once you have added and verified your desired custom domains with Microsoft Entra ID, you must verify them again with G Suite.
+1. Once you add and verify your desired custom domains with Microsoft Entra ID, you must verify them again with G Suite.
 To verify domains in G Suite, refer to the following steps:

     1. In the [G Suite Admin Console](https://admin.google.com/), navigate to **Account -> Domains -> Manage Domains**.